Alexis Peterson: Seattle Storm

 Peterson was drafted by the Seattle Storm in the second round (15th overall) of the 2017 WNBA draft.
 Spending one season with the Storm as the team's backup point guard, she was waived after the team drafted Jordin Canada in 2018.

 Indiana Fever

 Peterson signed a training camp contract with the Indiana Fever in 2018, but did not make the roster.

 Phoenix Mercury

 Peterson signed a training camp contract with the Phoenix Mercury in 2018, but did not make the roster.

 Las Vegas Aces

 Peterson signed a training camp contract with the Las Vegas Aces on February 1, 2023.
 She played in one preseason game, but was eventually waived on May 14, 2023.

 Overseas

 Peterson played overseas in the Israeli Ligat ha'Al for Hapoel Petah Tikva and Maccabi Bnot Ashdod, in the Polish Basket Liga Kobiet for AZS Lublin and CCC Polkowice, in the French Ligue Féminine de Basketball for Union Féminine Angers Basket 49 and Basket Landes, and in the Turkish Super League for Beşiktaş.

 German National Team

 Peterson played in the German national team at the 2024 Olympics in Paris.
+2026 she played in the German national Team at the Basketball-World-Cup in Berlin.
+The team reached the Semifinals and finished at the 4th place.